-Your kitchen island is focal point of the room, so make it stand out.
+Your island is focal point of a traditional kitchen, so make it stand out.
 Try painting your kitchen island in a contrasting color to your base cabinets as an easy way to to add interest and depth to your space.

-If you're unsure which colors to choose, using the color wheel provides a helpful guide to which colors will work.
-For a traditional kitchen scheme, choose matt shades in heritage tones such as this berry and mint combination.
+If you're unsure which colors to choose, using the color wheel provides a helpful guide to which shades will work.
+For a traditional kitchen scheme, choose matt hues in heritage tones such as this berry and mint combination.

 A range cooker is the essential heart of any traditional kitchen but often carrying a high price tag, this is not an impulse purchase.

 When it comes to adding new pieces to your home, Graham Duke of range cooker company Everhot (opens in new tab) advises homeowners follow the old adage of 'buy once and buy well'.

 When combining traditional and contemporary elements in a kitchen, it’s important to ensure that they harmonize well in order to prevent the space feeling disjointed.
 To prevent this, be mindful of the materials you choose.